Saturday, May 26

 7 – 10:30 am

-This preserve, owned by Maine Coast Heritage Trust, features some of the most dramatic views of the Maine coastline.
-Enjoy the view, along with fabulous birding, during this circular hike of a little more than two miles.
-Some trails sections are gradual and smooth, while other sections along the rocky coast requires a lot of up-and-down hiking over a rocky trail.
+Boot Head Preserve features some of the most dramatic views of the Maine coastline.
+Enjoy it, along with fabulous birding, during this circular hike a little more than 2 miles long.
+Some trail sections are gradual and smooth, while other sections along the rocky coast require a lot of up-and-down hiking over a rocky trail.
+Sturdy footwear is recommended.

-The stunted spruce stands along the rocky headlands provide habitat for Blackpoll Warbler and Golden-crowned Kinglet.
+Stands of stunted spruce along the rocky headlands provide habitat for Blackpoll Warbler and Golden-crowned Kinglet.
 Common Eider and Black Guillemot will be on the water far below.
 Merlin have nested along the cliffs in some years.

-Where to start: From Whiting or the CCLC, take Route 189 east toward Lubec.
-5.7 miles from Whiting or 4.0 miles from the CCLC, turn right onto Route 191 (Dixie Road).
-Drive south 2.7 miles and turn left onto Boot Cove Road, then drive east 1.9 miles.
-(If coming from Lubec or West Quoddy Head via South Lubec Road, turn onto Boot Cove Road at the sharp bend in South Lubec Road and drive west 3.9 miles.)
-There is parking on both sides of the road.
-The trail head is adjacent to the smaller parking lot on the right side of the road.
-Restrooms are not available.
+Meet at the Boot Head parking lot.
+From Whiting or the CCLC, take Rte 189 east toward Lubec.
+After 5.7 miles from Whiting or 4.0 miles from the CCLC turn right onto Rte 191 (Dixie Rd).
+Drive south 2.7 miles and turn left onto Boot Cove Rd, then drive east 1.9 miles.
+Or if coming from Lubec or West Quoddy Head via South Lubec Rd, bear right onto the other end of Boot Cove Rd at the sharp leftward bend in South Lubec Rd and drive west 3.9 miles.
+There are parking lots on both sides of the road.
+No restrooms.

 GPS coordinates: 44.775591, -67.031157